Vabim-hash/Vabim-hash/README.md

 - 👋 Hi, I’m @Vabim-hash
-- 👀 I’m interested in: creating neural-networks & AI.
+- 👀 I’m interested in: creating mobile developer.
 - 🌱 I’m currently learning: Puthon & AI sustem.
 - 💞️ I’m looking to collaborate on: in my field and just fun project.
-- 📫 How to reach me: tg: @KitaevVadim, vabim8566@gmail.com
+- 📫 How to reach me: tg: @KitaevVadim, kitaevvadim39@gmail.com
 - 😄 Pronouns: int, float, str.
-- ⚡ Fun fact: I need work......
+- ⚡ Fun fact: Im

 <!---
 Vabim-hash/Vabim-hash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.